jflamy/owlcms4/docs/Heroku.md

   heroku login
   ```

-- In order to stop billing on your application "myowlcms" (use your own name)
+- In order to stop billing on your application "myclub" (use your own name).
+The same apply for myclub-results

   ```
-  heroku scale web:0 -a myowlcms
+  heroku scale web:0 -a myclub
   ```

   Repeat with any other app you may have (for example, if you have installed publicresults)